mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/decision-rules/update.md

 **Response**

-A successful response returns the updated details of the decision rule, including its unique instance ID and decision rule `@id`.
+A successful response returns the updated details of the decision rule, including its unique decision rule `id`.

 ```json
 {